 You'll need a high speed blender or food processor for this recipe.

-- 2-4 tbsp olive oil, or spray oil
+- 2-4 tablespoon olive oil or spray oil

-- 4 tbsp coconut oil, melted if solid
+- 4 tablespoon coconut oil melted if solid

-- 2 tbsp apple cider vinegar, or wine vinegar or lemon juice
+- 2 tablespoon apple cider vinegar or wine vinegar or lemon juice

 - 2 cloves garlic

 - ½ teaspoon salt